It is a synthetic drug that belongs to the triptan class of drugs. It is used to treat cluster headaches and migraines.

-Very rare cases of transient and permanent blindness and significant partial vision loss have been reported with the use of Sumatriptan.
+Sporadic cases of transient and permanent blindness and significant partial vision loss have been reported using Sumatriptan.
 Visual disturbances can also be part of a migraine attack.

-The development of a life-threatening serotonin syndrome can occur with triptans, including treatment with Sumatriptan, particularly during combined use with selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs). .
+A life-threatening serotonin syndrome development can occur with triptans, including treatment with Sumatriptan, particularly during combined use with selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs).

-If concomitant treatment with Sumatriptan and an SSRI (eg, fluoxetine, paroxetine, sertraline, fluvoxamine, citalopram, escitalopram) or SNRI (eg, venlafaxine, duloxetine) is clinically warranted, careful patient observation is recommended , particularly during the start it increases.
+Suppose concomitant treatment with Sumatriptan and an SSRI (e.g., fluoxetine, paroxetine, sertraline, fluvoxamine, citalopram, escitalopram) or SNRI (e.g., venlafaxine, duloxetine) is clinically warranted.
+In that case, careful patient observation is recommended, particularly during the start it increases.

 Symptoms of serotonin syndrome can include: